pymachado/saitama_zond_presale/README.md

 A structured plan outlining the project's milestones, estimated completion dates, and associated budget requirements.

 **Ecosystem Benefits**
-An explanation of how the project aligns with the Foundation's aims, contributes to the QRL ecosystem, promotes decentralization, and serves the public good.
+This protocol aligns with the Foundation's aims by reinforcing the QRL ecosystem, promoting decentralization, and serving the public good.
+It fosters innovation by offering a secure and quantum-resistant fundraising platform for various stakeholders.